rezizter/docs/redalert_2_mac.md

 ## Introduction

-I play Red Alert 2, and have been struggling to get it working on recent versions of wine.
+I play Red Alert 2, and have been struggling to get it working on a mac with wine since they dropped support for 32 bit apps.
 I use a modified version of openra to play, which I found was great at giving me the added bonus of a "remastered" feel to the game.

 ![image](./img/ra2_ubuntu.png){: style="width:150:px"}